javascript-tutorial/en.javascript.info/8-web-components/2-custom-elements/article.md

 */!*
 ```

-Now in `setTimeout` we can get the contents of the element and finish the initialization.
+Now the `alert` in line `(*)` shows "John", as we run it asynchronously, after the HTML parsing is complete.
+We can process children if needed and finish the initialization.

 On the other hand, this solution is also not perfect.
 If nested custom elements also use `setTimeout` to initialize themselves, then they queue up: the outer `setTimeout` triggers first, and then the inner one.

 So the outer element finishes the initialization before the inner one.

-For example:
+Let's demonstrate that on example:

 ```html run height=0
 <script>